Cross processing: Analogue

 However, cross processing can take other forms, such as negative color print film or positive color reversal film in black and white developer.
 After the K-14 process was discontinued in 2010, cross processing in black and white is the only way to develop Kodachrome.
 Another form of cross-processing involves processing ECN-2 motion picture film in C-41 still picture chemistry, although doing so requires removal of the remjet layer before processing.
-This results in a higher contrast than normal, but without any effect on the colors.
+This results in higher contrast than normal, but without any effect on the colors.

 The results of cross processing differ from case to case, as the results are determined by many factors such as the make and type of the film used, the amount of light exposed onto the film and the chemical used to develop the film.

 Digital

 Cross processing effects can be simulated in digital photography by a number of techniques involving the manipulation of contrast/brightness, hue/saturation and curves.
 However, these digital tools lack the unpredictable nature of regular cross processed images.
 These digital techniques are most often executed in photo editing programs such as Photoshop, but can also be reproduced through filters in apps such as Instagram or VSCO.